Risks of AI: how to embrace AI and mitigate the risks

 Some effective methods include breaking down text into smaller, context-rich prompts, or adding playbooks into tools to help refine the output further.

 This helps AI models understand the desired output and generate more accurate and relevant information.
+You can find out more about how to improve your prompts in this guide to ChatGPT prompts for lawyers, and this guide to legal prompt engineering.

 4. Evaluating your AI tools carefully